Skip to content

 On-siteThe Bistro at Klein Constantia (under Jacaranda trees)

-Pro tip from regulars: if you have any interest in Vin de Constance, share one VdC vertical between three people (small sips, three glasses each from one bottle works perfectly) and pair it with the cheese plate at The Bistro.
-The R1,000 fee feels brutal alone; split three ways and paired with cheese, it is the single best wine experience in the Cape.
+Pro tip from regulars: if you want to try Vin de Constance, split the R1,000 tasting between three people.
+One bottle pours easily into three small glasses each, so you each taste all three years.
+Add the cheese plate at The Bistro.
+On your own the price stings; shared three ways with cheese, it is the best wine experience in the Cape.

 Buitenverwachting – 1685 (named 1796)